xDweeb/xDweeb/README.md

 - 📝 I regularly write articles on [https://xdweb.me](https://xdweb.me)

-- 💬 Ask me about **Anything related to Robotics, penetration testing, or cybersecurity.**
+- 💬 Ask me about **Anything related to Robotics, programming, or Designer.**

 - 📫 How to reach me **xdweb.elyakouti@hotmail.com**